ghostfolio/ghostfolio/README.md

 1. Run `yarn setup:database` to initialize the database schema and populate your database with (example) data
 1. Start server and client (see [_Development_](#Development))
 1. Login as _Admin_ with the following _Security Token_: `ae76872ae8f3419c6d6f64bf51888ecbcc703927a342d815fafe486acdb938da07d0cf44fca211a0be74a423238f535362d390a41e81e633a9ce668a6e31cdf9`
-1. Go to the _Admin Control Panel_ and press _Gather All Data_ to fetch historical data
+1. Go to the _Admin Control Panel_ and click _Gather All Data_ to fetch historical data
-1. Press _Sign out_ and check out the _Live Demo_
+1. Click _Sign out_ and check out the _Live Demo_

 ## Development